hansama0902/Web-Developmen_MineMarket_Project1/README.md

    Images are used to describe Canaan creative devices.

 3. **[WhatsMiner Official Website](https://www.whatsminer.com/)**
    Images are used to illustrate WhatsMiner mining equipment.
+##  Creative addition
+1.  "+" and "-" buttons for adjusting the quantity of machines.
+2. Hero Section -- Clicking the image redirects to the Products section.
+3. Shuhan Handmade 🤔 at footer.
 ## License

 This project is licensed under the **MIT License**.